nqmn/mathkids/README.md

 ### 🧮 Educational Features
 - **Four Math Operations** - Addition ➕, Subtraction ➖, Multiplication ✖️, and Division ➗.
 - **Adaptive Difficulty** - Automatically adjusts question difficulty based on the player's age, speed, and accuracy.
-- **Age-Appropriate Content** - Problems scale to be suitable for children from ages 4 to 12.

 - **Progress Tracking** - A visual progress bar shows advancement through a session.

 ### 🌟 Motivational Elements